Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 $user->subscription('default')->cancel();

-This second approach gives users access until their billing period ends, better UX and fewer angry support emails.
+This second approach gives users access until their billing period ends.
+Better UX and fewer angry support emails.

 Users can also resume canceled subscriptions before the period ends: